nexustech101/nexustech101/README.md

 ---

-## 🧠 Projects & Interests

-* 🔍 Word frequency and lexical analysis tools
-* 🧠 Computational linguistics and knowledge graph development
-* 🌐 Browser automation and web scraping frameworks
-* 🧮 Data structure optimization and algorithm engineering
-* 🎓 Educational technology and open learning systems

----

-> "Simplicity is the soul of efficiency." – Austin Freeman
+> "Simplicity is the ultimate sophistication." – Leonardo da Vinci'